DFridge/Iris-Predictor/README.md

 📁 Dataset

-The dataset file `iris.data` is located in:
+The data of program is located in `iris.data` File